levoxtrip/PKB/docs/topics/be.md

 [Self Acceptance List](../Tools/SelfAcceptanceList.md)

+## Self-Expression
+How we express ourselves and speak to others has a profound impact on the type of world we're creating.

+## Self-Belief
+Create self-belief through overcoming challenging tasks.

+[Confidence](be.md#confidence) comes from evidence of past acomplishments.

 ## Self-talk
 Become aware of your negative self talk - distance yourself from it when it is coming up.

 The way we talk to ourselves in moments of doubt is crucial.

+Talk to your inner daemon(inner critic) like to a friend.
+High five your daemon.

-### Self love
+### Self love/esteem
+Self-esteem is how we value and see ourselves Self-esteem is often a self-assessment and, therefore, a self-generated feeling.

+At the end of the day tell yourself - I love you, you did the best you could today and even if you didn't accomplish all you had planned, love you anyway

+Exercise has been shown to have a positive impact on self-esteem and life satisfaction.

 May you be happy
 May you be safe
 May you be healthy
 May you life with ease

-At the end of the day tell yourself - I love you, you did the best you could today and even if you didn't accomplish all you had planned, love you anyway
+#### Forgiveness
+Forgive yourself when you don't achieve what you wanted to reach.

 ## Values